-We're thankful to participants who shared their views and experiences with us, and those who contributed to the analysis (including C.M.D., Rachael Stockdale, Alex F., Rebekah Akingbala, Roland Lowery, Tess, Lekshmi Geetha and Gokul Asokan).
-We're also grateful to our advisory group for their guidance (including Ioana Cerasella Chis, Martha Foulds, Bob Jeffery, and Rohan Kon).
-Finally, we'd like to thank the Wellcome Centre for Cultures and Environments of Health at the University of Exeter (203109/Z/16/Z) for funding this research.
+We are especially thankful to participants who shared their views and experiences with us, and those who contributed to the analysis (including CMD, Rachael Stockdale, Alex F, Rebekah Akingbala, Roland Lowery, Tess, Lekshmi Geetha and Gokul Asokan).
+We are also grateful to our advisory group for their guidance (including Ioana Cerasella Chis, Martha Foulds, Bob Jeffery and Rohan Kon).
+Finally, we would like to thank the journal editors and anonymous reviewers for their helpful feedback.